Privacy Policy

 4.1 Publicly Visible Information.
 The following is visible to all users and visitors of the Platform:

 4.2 With Labels and Distributors.
-If a label or distributor manages your artist profile, they have access to:
+If a label or distributor manages your artist plusfile, they have access to:

 4.3 Service Providers.
 We share personal data with trusted third-party service providers who process it on our behalf under contractual obligations consistent with this Privacy Policy:

-• files, HLS segments, images, and signed contract documents.
+files, HLS segments, images, signed contract documents, and lyrics video export temporary files.
 Cloudflare may process data in multiple countries.
 Privacy policy: https://www.cloudflare.com/privacypolicy/

-• database on a Virtual Private Server provided by OVHcloud, physically located in Warsaw, Poland (EU).
-All application data, including user records, track metadata, stream logs, and the MongoDB database, resides on this server.
+database on a Virtual Private Server provided by OVHcloud, physically located in Warsaw, Poland (EU).
+All application data, including user records, track metadata, stream logs, comments, lyrics moderation records, and the MongoDB database, resides on this server.
 OVHcloud acts as our infrastructure provider and does not have access to the content of your personal data.
 Privacy policy: https://www.ovhcloud.com/en/personal-data-protection/

 4.4 Legal Disclosures.
 We may disclose your information: